pi-dissertacoes/pi-dissertacoes.github.io/docs/The Backend Implementation/5-docker_kubernetes.md

  A Kubernetes K3s implementation was partially implemented, but would require more work to be put into it in order to be production ready.

- Since the final production environment will only be consitituted of a single server, the kubernete's main feature of load balancing between machines would not be of any use.
+ Since the final production environment will only consist of a single server, the kubernete's main feature of load balancing between machines would not be of any use.

- The final production version will include a kubernetes file which will launch the containers and do the apropriate load balancing, but more testing must be done in order to apply the changes to production.
+ The final production version will include a kubernetes file which will launch the containers and do the appropriate load balancing, but more testing must be done in order to apply the changes to production.